joe-getcouragenow/shared/doc/roadmap/ROADMAP.md

 Alex

+Monday
+- mod-account
+	- copy to make a mod-dummy.
+Fix mod-dummy:
+		- exactly as it is now.
+		- just find / replace on the namespace to be "mod-dummy"
+	- use the sys-account doman model.
+	- use the meta field to hold the research data.

+- mod-dummy

 1. join up v2 and v3 so that from main downwards we can build and deploy.
 - must be able to run dual binaries.
 	- check go.sum that we DONT leak sys too much.